Astragalus anxius

 Astragalus anxius is a rare species of milkvetch known by the common names troubled milkvetch and Ash Valley milkvetch.
-It is endemic to northern Lassen County, California, where it grows in the volcanic soil of the Modoc Plateau.
+It is endemic to northern Lassen County, California, where it is critically imperiled.
 It was formally described in 1992.
-There are only 6 known occurrences, some of which are threatened by livestock trampling.

 Description

 Astragalus anxius is a perennial herb forming a matted patch of slender, delicate stems no longer than 20 centimeters.
 It is coated thinly in wavy hairs.
 The leaves are a few centimeters long and made up of several leaflets.
 The inflorescence contains 7 to 15 pealike flowers.
 Each flower is bicolored, the lower petals usually white and the upper banner petals purple to purple-veined white.
 The fruit is a hairy, oval-shaped legume pod up to half a centimeter long which dries to a papery texture.

+Taxonomy

+Astragalus anxius was first described in 1992, when it was separated from Astragalus tegetarioides.
+Some sources treat it as a variety of A. tegetarioides, A. tegetarioides var. anxius.

+Distribution

+Astragalus anxius is endemic to northern Lassen County, California, where it grows in the volcanic soil of the Modoc Plateau.
+There are 97 observations as of 2019 reported to Calflora.org, some of which are threatened by livestock trampling.